tibeal/fieloelrmassupdate/FieloPRP/ProductFlexibility.md

 Responsible for:
 > ![Invoice Items](https://github.com/tibeal/Fielo-Tutorials/blob/master/FieloPRP/Source/items_section.gif?raw=true)

+We recomend using some advanced text editor tool to change the JSON.
 In order to put the new object we can do the following:

 From:
 > ![FieloPRP_Product](https://github.com/tibeal/Fielo-Tutorials/blob/master/FieloPRP/Source/product.gif?raw=true)